saulocantanhede/tfgreek2/docs/features/framespec.md

 A2 | Indirect object or secondary entity affected by the action | 2577
 AA2 | Adverbial roles in a sentence | 92

-The values behind these identifires are in the following format:
+The values behind these identifiers are in the following format:

 ```
 An 'n' followed by a 11-digit unique id in the format